matoussi-roua/Schedule/README.md

    - Apply adjustments if necessary to ensure fairness and adherence to constraints.
 # Contributing
 If you have suggestions or improvements, feel free to submit a pull request or open an issue on the GitHub repository.
+## Results
+**For 29 days: Among doctors numbered between 4 and 18, the score for almost all days is 1.
+Only 5 and 10 doctors receive a score of 1.5 on some days.**

+**For 30 days: Among doctors numbered between 4 and 18, the score for most days is 1.
+However, 11 to 20 doctors receive a score of 1.5 on some days.**

+**For 31 days: The score distribution is well-respected with a maximum difference of 0.5 to 1 point.
+Additionally, 20 doctors have days with a score of 1.5.**